GameServerManagers/LinuxGSM-Docs/Multiple-Servers.md

 4. Get your game script at http://gameservermanagers.com/

-5. Edit and configure your script to make sure your game server is using its own ports: `nano mygameserver` (For more information on how to configure ports, see [[Default-Ports]])
+5. Edit and configure your script to make sure your game server is using its own ports: `nano mygameserver` (For more information on how to configure ports, see [[Ports]])

 6. Install , and enjoy.